-World Village Festival has been organized since 1995 and gathers around 60–70 000 people yearly.
+World Village Festival has been organized since 1995 and gathers around 50 000 people yearly.
 The main organizer is Finnish Development NGOs Fingo, which is an umbrella organization for approximately 270 development organizations.
-The main partners are the Ministry for Foreign Affairs and the Maailman Kuvalehti magazine.
 Read more about the festival’s history.

 The closest stations and stops: